Warriors Trade Pitch Flips Jordan Poole for $51 Million Bucket-Getter

 River Brown of Bleacher Report took that notion and ran with it on Monday, pitching a trade that would send Poole and fellow guard Moses Moody to the Utah Jazz in exchange for Jordan Clarkson and Kelly Olynyk.

-Jordan Clarkson Offers Warriors More Reliable Offense at Lower Cost Than Jordan Poole
+Jordan Clarkson Offers Warriors Similar Offense at Lower Cost Than Jordan Poole

 “I know Moses Moody played well, but Jordan Poole’s value is really low, so you’ve gotta add something,” Brown said. “[The Warriors] need a combo guard back.
 [They] need somebody who can give you that Jordan Poole production but be consistent on that end, and I think Jordan Clarkson is that type of player.
 He can get you a bucket in [isolation], he can hit the three-ball.”